rcls/discus/docs/README.md

-Arbitrary AOI gates are used as needed, where sensible these are drawn in the circuit diagram by connecting the outputs of open-drain gates together, although there are a couple of discrete monsters in [instruction decode](decode.md).
+Arbitrary AOI gates are used as needed, where sensible these are drawn in the circuit diagram by connecting the outputs of open-drain gates together, although there is a couple of discrete monster in [instruction decode](decode.md).
 Significant use is made of stacked gates, where the output of one gate is used as the ground connection of other gates, essentially forming a wired-or.

 Lines needing high fanout or high drive strength—mostly the bus and clock lines—are driven by CMOS outputs.
 PMOS logic is also used, mostly for 1-of-N